adrianardnerg/notes/README.md

 # 2023-11-18
 - "Write code that is easy to understand and maintain.
 Use clear and descriptive variable names, write concise and well-structured functions, and avoid unnecessary complexity.
 Remember that code is read more often than it is written, so make it easy for others (and your future self) to read and understand."

+# 2023-11-19
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code that follows best practices and design patterns.
+It's also important to continuously learn and adapt to new technologies and tools to improve your skills and stay up-to-date in the ever-evolving field of software development."